 Why do these lawyers sometimes keep the case for themselves when they know they will not get the client the best outcome?
-If you are a little bit cynical, it is because they think -often incorrectly – they will get a larger attorneys’ fee by keeping the case for themselves.
+If you are a bit cynical, it is because they think -often incorrectly – they will get a larger attorneys’ fee by keeping the case for themselves.
 But an inexperienced lawyer will rarely maximize the value of the case and start making mistakes from the beginning.
 Trying to overcompensate, these are often the same lawyers that go off the deep end with their demand letters.

-Believe me, I know this speech is self-serving because the implicit – now explicit – message is that I’m telling lawyers that don’t regularly handle serious and complex personal injury cases to refer their cases to us.
+Believe me, I know this speech is self-serving because the implicit – now explicit – the message is that I’m telling lawyers that don’t regularly handle serious and complex personal injury cases to refer their cases to us.
 But it really is the best thing for both the referring lawyer and the client.
 I’ve included some sample personal injury demand letters.
 I put them up for two reasons.
 Experience personal injury lawyers, dedicated to their craft, like reading samples from other lawyers.
 And, yes, these samples are also for inexperienced lawyers who are out of the depth (and pro se plaintiffs) who will not listen to me and will handle the case themselves.
 Get a sample demand letter – with links to more – here.

 Getting Help with Your Case

 Our lawyers handle serious injury and wrongful death personal injury cases.
 Many of our cases come from lawyers who are looking for co-counsel with cases where they need to partner with someone who has the experience and the resources to get the most money possible out of the case.
 Whether you are a victim or a referring lawyer, call me to discuss your claim.
 You can reach me at 800-553-8082 or you can provide your information to me online.